Department of Mathematical Sciences Courses

 This course is an introduction to vector calculus making use of techniques from linear algebra.
 Topics covered include scalar-valued and vector-valued functions, conic sections and quadric surfaces, new coordinate systems, partial derivatives, tangent planes, the Jacobian matrix, the chain rule, gradient, divergence, curl, the Hessian matrix, linear and quadratic approximation, local and global extrema, Lagrange multipliers, multiple integration, parametrised curves, line integrals, conservative vector fields, parametrised surfaces, surface integrals, Green's theorem, Stokes's theorem and Gauss's theorem.
 (Three 50 minute lectures, one 50 minute recitation)

-A serious introduction to multidimensional calculus that makes use of matrices and linear transformations.
+A serious introduction to multidimensional calculus that makes use of matrices and linear transformation.
 Results will be stated carefully and rigorously.
 Students will be expected to write some proofs; however, some of the deeper results will be presented without proofs.
-Topics to be covered include functions of several variables, limits, and continuity, partial derivatives, differentiability, chain rule, inverse and implicit functions, higher derivatives, Taylor's theorem, optimization, multiple integrals and change of variables, line integrals, surface integrals, divergence theorem and Stokes's theorem.
-(Three 50 minute lectures, one 50 minute recitation)
+Topics to be covered include: functions of several variables, regions and domains, limits and continuity, partial derivatives, linearization and Jacobian matrices, chain rules, inverse and implicit functions, geometric applications, higher derivatives, Taylor's theorem, optimization, vector fields, multiple integrals and change of variables, Leibnitz's rule, line integrals, Green's theorem, path independence and connectedness, conservative vector fields, surfaces and orientability, surface integrals, divergence theorem and Stokes's theorem.
+(Three 50 minute lectures, two 50 minute recitations)

 This is a first course for those considering majoring or minoring in Computational Finance.
 The theme of this course is pricing derivative securities by replication.
 The simplest case of this idea, static hedging, is used to discuss net present value of a non-random cash flow, internal rate of return, and put-call option parity.
 Pricing by replication is then considered in a one-period random model.
 Risk-neutral probability measures, the Fundamental Theorems of Asset Pricing, and an introduction to expected utility maximization and mean-variance analysis are presented in this model.
 Finally, replication is studied in a multi-period binomial model.
 Within this model, the replicating strategies for European and American options are determined.
 (Three 50 minute lectures)